 An insurer’s underwriting guidelines are one source of significant information on the insurer’s market strategies and factors affecting coverage.
 Often, a regulator can gain a better understanding of the overall marketplace by reviewing and comparing different insurers’ underwriting guidelines.
 Underwriting guidelines can be used by regulators to determine which risks insurers are accepting and which risks are being rejected.
 With this knowledge, regulators can better understand and react to those insurer decisions.
 In addition, a review of underwriting guidelines can help focus investigation and examination efforts.

 Historically, underwriting decisions have been considered matters of business judgment for the marketplace to decide (subject to a few narrowly drawn antidiscrimination laws, such as prohibitions against the use of race as a factor), while rates for many lines of insurance (particularly personal lines) have been subject to close regulatory oversight.
 Often, this freedom from regulation has applied to the criteria for tier placement, with those criteria being considered judgment calls, rather than integral parts of the underlying rating plans.
-This has provided one of the incentives for some companies to develop highly evolved tier structures, in at least one case with more than 100 rating tiers.
+This has provided one of the incentives for some companies to develop highly evolved tier structures.
 In some states, the introduction of credit scoring for rating purposes drew little notice when it was initially introduced because it was done through underwriting guidelines rather than through filed rates.
 More recently, similar concerns have been surfacing over the use of claim history reports.
 A related issue is that the line between acceptance/rejection decisions and rating decisions is not always a bright line, since groups of affiliated companies under common management will often assign different tiers of policyholders to different companies within the group, with different rating plans.

 A timely review of an insurer’s amendments to its underwriting guidelines may assist regulators in the early detection of practices that could be detrimental to insurance consumers.
 For example, in the case of homeowner’s insurance, a review of underwriting guidelines may provide information that will assist in determining whether or not certain market segments are underserved.
 In particular, underwriting guidelines that limit the availability of insurance, or of replacement cost insurance, on the basis of the age or value of the house or the ratio of value to replacement cost, may disproportionately affect homeowners in minority or inner-city neighborhoods.
 Inner-city neighborhoods tend to be older than suburban neighborhoods and undervalued, and frequently have a higher ratio of minority residents.
 For these reasons, some insurers have modified or eliminated such criteria from their underwriting guidelines.
+Some classes may also have lower credit scores due circumstances beyond their control.
 2. Reviewing Underwriting Guidelines

 Since few, if any, states routinely require the filing of underwriting guidelines, in order to conduct this review, a state regulator will more than likely have to issue a special data request and request underwriting guidelines from insurers for specific lines of insurance.
 A request for insurer underwriting guidelines may include the following: